arangodb/docs-hugo/site/content/3.12/develop/drivers/java/reference-version-7/driver-setup.md

 ```

 and configured using the following builder methods:

-- `vertx(Vertx)`:                 Vert.x instance to use, if not set a new instance will be created
+- `vertx(Vertx)`: Vert.x instance to use.
+If not set, a new instance is created.

 For example, to reuse the existing Vert.x instance: